qode4you/TekTopiaPlus/README.md

 - Fixed miner coal collection and proper AI filter registration
 - Corrected farmer behavior with beetroot and sugar cane harvesting
 - Improved compatibility with third-party food mods (e.g. *Pam's HarvestCraft*)
+- Fixed an issue where modded ores had an inconsistent drop rate when mined - They now drop reliably, consistent with vanilla ores

 ---